Skip to main content

 Some people think that the best way to conduct an online consultation is to do it on their mobile phone.
 This can often be because they want to show the designer a live Facetime view of the garden.

-While this might seem like a good idea, in reality, most designers would much prefer you to send them static photos of the site, well in advance of the consultation, so the designer can spend some time reviewing them and getting familiar with them before the consultation.
+However most designers would much prefer you to send them static photos of the site, well in advance of the consultation, so the designer can spend some time reviewing them and getting familiar with them before the consultation.
 If you think a video would be better than still images that's okay but it's best to film one in advance and send it to the designer before the meeting.
 Then the designer can share it with you in the consultation.

 The other reason NOT to do a Facetime live on your phone is because your phone is the worst possible device to do a consultation on.
 A mobile phone screen is simply too small for us to see anything properly and if the designer wishes to share any visual elements with you during the consultation, you won't be able to see them clearly on your phone.